A reflection on Luke 16:19-31

 Lazarus to bliss, the rich man to Sheol.

-Angels took one to Father Abraham’s fold.
+Angels carried one to Abraham’s fold.

 The other was able, the two to behold.